 A contract asset balance occurs when an entity performs a service for a customer before the customer pays consideration or before payment is due, which would result in contract receivables or assets, respectively.
 A contract liability balance is an entity's obligation to transfer a service to a customer for which the entity has already received payment or for which payment is due from the customer.
 The Company's noninterest revenue streams are largely based on transactional activity, or standard month-end revenue accruals such as asset management fees based on month-end market values.
 Consideration is often received immediately or shortly after the Company satisfies its performance obligation and revenue is recognized.
-The Company does not typically enter into longterm revenue contracts with customers, and therefore, does not experience significant contract balances.
-As of December 31, 2018, 2017 and 2016, the Company did not have any significant contract balances.
+The Company does not typically enter into long-term revenue contracts with customers, and therefore, does not experience significant contract balances.